sphinx.ext.autodoc – Include documentation from docstrings

 Only the __init__ method’s docstring is inserted.

-New in version 0.3.
+Added in version 0.3.

 If the class has no __init__ method or if the __init__ method’s docstring is empty, but the class has a __new__ method’s docstring, it is used instead.

-New in version 1.4.
+Added in version 1.4.

 autodoc_class_signature